edx/brand-edx.org/README.rst

 Contributing
 ------------

 When adding to this project avoid breaking changes through any means possible.
 This package is not published to npm and consuming applications may refer to this github project directly.
+If you must make a breaking change consider an `expand and contract pattern <https://martinfowler.com/bliki/ParallelChange.html>`_ to implement it.